 He was referring in part to his reconciliation with his daughter, Celeste, who has since denied the allegations made on 60 Minutes, saying they had all been pressured by her mother, Erhard’s second wife, to turn against their father, and that she also had been lured by promises of sharing royalties from a book expose.

 “With regard to the serious accusations made on 60 Minutes by a small group of my family and former associates, they are all untrue,” Erhard told me.
 “Even most of the minor accusations are false.”

-What about the charges of sexual abuse of his daughters?
+What about the charges by his daughters?

 “They’re simply untrue.
 They’re not almost true or partially true or somewhat true; there isn’t something there that got twisted into what was said.
 There’s simply nothing.
 Those accusations are completely groundless.”
 Erhard also denies accusations that he struck his son St. John in anger over poor grades.